 Buying plants grown without synthetic insecticides will help to prevent pollinator declines and will also benefit insect-eating wildlife such as hedgehogs, sparrows and frogs.
 Plants displaying our Saving Pollinators logo have been proven to support pollinators by the Botanic Garden’s research scientists and grown without the use of synthetic insecticides and peat compost.

-While we’re closed, you may be interested in becoming a Botanic Garden Member, so that you’ll be ready to enjoy the attractions, facilities and open space we have to offer once we’re ready to open again.
+Interested in becoming a Botanic Garden Member?
 You can purchase your membership through our online shop.
 The continued support from our Members means we can continue with our essential research and conservation work.

 Please note: Due to the COVID-19 pandemic, we are currently unable to offer our shuttle buggy service.
 If you require a manual wheelchair to assist you around the Botanic Garden, we advise you to pre-book one by phoning 01558 667149.Read more about the Garden